Lucin Cutoff: History

-Original construction
+1900s–1950s

 Built by the Southern Pacific Company (SP) between February 1902 and March 1904, the cutoff bypassed the original Central Pacific Railroad route through Promontory Summit where the golden spike was driven in 1869.
 By going west across the lake from Ogden to Lucin, it cut 44 mi off the original route and also significantly decreased curvature and grades.
 Built under the direction of SP chief engineer William Hood, a team of 3,000 SP workers worked seven days a week to build the line.
 When the line opened, it included short causeways extending from the western shore of the lake and the edge of Promontory Point, connected with a nearly 12 mi wooden trestle.
 The cutoff also included a causeway which spanned Bear River Bay from the eastern shore of the lake to Promontory Point.
 This section included a 600 ft trestle to allow Bear River water to flow into the lake.
+By 1908, five passenger trains and seven freight trains were using the Lucin Cutoff in each direction daily.

+The cutoff received its first modification a few months after opening.
+Fill was placed underneath the tracks to reduce their sagging.
+This was completed six months later.

+In 1920, a project began to replace the trestle's deck and construct additional bracing.
+It was completed by 1927.